rwilliams/jrubywiki/ConfiguringJRuby.md

 # thread pooling
 ################################################################################

-# Enable reuse of native threads via a thread pool.
+# The maximum number of seconds to keep alive a pooled fiber thread.
-# Options: [true, false], Default: false.
+# Default: 60.

-#thread.pool.enabled=false
+#fiber.thread.pool.ttl=60

 # The maximum number of threads to allow in the pool.
-# Options: [Integer], Default: 2147483647.
+# Default: 2147483647.

 #thread.pool.max=2147483647

 # The minimum number of threads to keep alive in the pool.
-# Options: [Integer], Default: 0.
+# Default: 0.

 #thread.pool.min=0

 # The maximum number of seconds to keep alive an idle thread.
-# Options: [Integer], Default: 60.
+# Default: 60.

 #thread.pool.ttl=60

-# The maximum number of threads to allow in the timeout pool.
-# Options: [Integer], Default: 4.

-#timeout.thread.pool.max=4

 ################################################################################